 A tortoise’s eggs are normally buried in the sand or soil for an incubation period of 8-10 weeks.

-Once the yolk sac dries up, hatchlings will seek water, plants, and insects to keep them alive.
+Once the yolk sac dries up, hatchlings seek water, plants, and insects to keep them alive.
 Immediately after eating and drinking, they’ll find a hiding place and sleep for 19 hours per day.

 Burmese mountain tortoises are the only species that care for their young, guarding their nests after laying eggs, but only for a while.